keints/picopi/README.md

 * Follow instructions from the blog post

 It's snapshot of a blog post from guillermoamaral.com and related zip files needed to run Pico-8 fantasy console on Raspberry Pi.

-## Contributors

-Guillermo A. Amaral B. - Original bootloaders and instructions how to use them

-Avo Keinaste - archiver